 The “tracert” command is similar to pathping.
 Once again, type “tracert” followed by the IP address or domain you’d like to trace.
 You’ll receive information about each step in the route between your PC and the target.
 Unlike pathping, however, tracert also tracks how much time (in milliseconds) each hop between servers or devices takes.

 Powercfg is a very powerful command for managing and tracking how your computer uses energy.
 You can use the command “powercfg /hibernate on” and “powercfg /hibernate off” to manage hibernation, and you can also use the command “powercfg /a” to view the power-saving states currently available on your PC.

-Another useful command is “powercfg /devicequery s1_supported” which displays a list of devices on your computer that support connected standby.
-When enabled, these devices can be used to bring your computer out of standby – even remotely.
+Another useful command is “powercfg /devicequery s1_supported”, which displays a list of devices on your computer that support connected standby.
+When enabled, ou can use these devices to bring your computer out of standby – even remotely.
 You can enable this by selecting the device in Device Manager, opening its properties, going to the Power Management tab and then checking the “Allow this device to wake the computer” box.

 “Powercfg /lastwake” will show you what device last woke your PC from a sleep state.
 You can use this command to troubleshoot your PC if it seems to wake from sleep at random.

-The “powercfg /energy” command can be used to build a detailed power consumption report for your PC, which is output to a directory indicated after the command finishes.
-This report will let you know of any system faults that might increase power consumption, like devices that are blocking certain sleep modes, or which aren’t properly configured to respond to your power management settings.
+You can use the “powercfg /energy” command to build a detailed power consumption report for your PC.
+The report saves to the directory indicated after the command finishes.
+This report will let you know of any system faults that might increase power consumption, like devices blocking certain sleep modes, or poorly configured to respond to your power management settings.